Gnuplot

 The example can be compiled and executed with:

 We do not need to run the example each time to display the plot.
-Instead, pipe the output to a file first, then pipe the file contents to Gnuplot:
+Instead, redirect the output to a file first, then pipe the file contents to Gnuplot:

 $ cat data.txt | gnuplot -p